Settlers4Modding/CommunityPatchLauncher/README.md

 # Community Patch Launcher

 This project is a launcher application for the Settler IV Community patch.
-The whole source code can be found in our [Git]
+The whole source code can be found in our [Git].

 ## How to install this application